This page assumes that you are familiar with the concepts described in the Global network firewall policies overview .

 Get effective firewall rules for a network

-You can view all hierarchical firewall policy rules, VPC firewall rules, and the global network firewall policy applied to a specified VPC network.
+You can view all hierarchical firewall policy rules, VPC firewall rules, and global network firewall policy rules that apply to all regions of a VPC network.

 Console